Sumplete is Hard, Even with Two Different Numbers: Introduction

-We prove the theorem by constructing a reduction from the XSAT problem for $\text{3-CNF}_{+}^{3}$ (deciding if there is a Boolean assignment such that every clause has exactly one literal that evaluates to true, in a setting where each clause contains exactly three positive literals and each variable appears in exactly three clauses), which is known to be NP-complete \cite{sat}.
+As the problem clearly belongs to NP, the more challenging part is to prove the NP-hardness.
+We do so by constructing a reduction from the XSAT problem for $\text{3-CNF}_{+}^{3}$ (deciding if there is a Boolean assignment such that every clause has exactly one literal that evaluates to true, in a setting where each clause contains exactly three positive literals and each variable appears in exactly three clauses), which is known to be NP-complete \cite{sat}.